EU to send 500 troops to Central African Republic, fewer than expected

 "We do face an emergency there and we need to act," Swedish Foreign Minister Carl Bildt told reporters.

 The French troops are operating under a U.N. mandate to assist the AU force.
-EU officials will seek United Nations Security Council authorisation for the EU mission on Thursday.
+EU officials will seek United Nations Security Council authorization for the EU mission on Thursday.

 It is not yet clear which EU countries will contribute troops.
 Estonia has promised soldiers, and Lithuania, Slovenia, Finland, Belgium, Poland and Sweden are among countries considering sending troops, diplomats say.